system76/docs/content/windows.md

 ## Disclaimer

-This article explains how to install Windows on a System76 computer (with UEFI firmware) alongside Pop!_OS.

 System76 is not a licensed reseller or installer of the Windows operating system.
 This article is provided for information purposes only.

 System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.
 However, System76 does not guarantee the success or quality of experience when installing Windows.